This website is promoting and paying a

 This is an independant website that was designed, is administered and managed

-by a private citizen who is also the webmaster.
+by the webmaster.

 If you have any questions, concerns or suggestions about this website